Strip farming: Strip intercropping

 Intercropping is the practice of growing two or more crops in the same field.
-In strip intercropping, the field is still divided into strips, but the strips are narrower and contiguous.
-This helps facilitate modern farm machinery as well as allowing adjoining plants to benefit from synergistic growth effects.
+The field is still divided into strips, but the strips are narrower and contiguous, which helps facilitate modern farm machinery as well as allows adjoining plants to benefit from synergistic growth effects.

-Contour stripcropping
+Contour strip cropping

-Contour stripcropping involves employing a crop rotation system down a slope in order to minimize runoff and rain velocity.
+Contour strip cropping employs a crop rotation system down a slope to minimize runoff and rain velocity.
 It is used mainly on gentle slope gradients.
-The width of protective strips is often higher than that of the row crop strips so that they may effectively intercept runoff.
+The width of protective strips is often higher than that of the row crop strips, so they may effectively intercept runoff.